 - The roller ball of ballpoint pens.

 - The tip of masonry drills.

-- Spikes on winter tyres and sport equipment.
+- Spikes on winter tyres and sports equipment.

 Industrial Uses of Tungsten Carbide